wp-plugins/sidekick/readme.txt

 = What are Core and 3rd Party WordPress Walkthroughs? =

 When we say “Core Walkthroughs” for WordPress, we are referring to any support and learning that has to do with features and functions provided by a fresh, default install of WordPress, downloaded from WordPress.org.
-Basically, if a walkthrough is helpng you complete a standard WordPress function like creating a post, it’s a Core Walkthrough and WPUniversity created it.
+Basically, if a walkthrough is helping you complete a standard WordPress function like creating a post, it’s a Core Walkthrough and WPUniversity created it.

 Plugin and theme specific Walkthroughs are called Third Party Walkthroughs and are created and maintained by the plugin or theme creator, unless otherwise mentioned.

 = How do I create Walkthroughs for my Plugin(s) or Theme(s)? =

-At the moment Sidekick Composer, the tool we use to create Walkthroughs, is for in-house use only but we plan for that to change by the end of October 2013.
+At the moment Sidekick Composer, the tool we use to create Walkthroughs, is for in-house use only but we plan for that to change by the end of December 2013.
 If you’re interested in getting a head start, send us an email at info@wpuniversity.com and we’ll let you know how you can get started.

 = What does Sidekick for WordPress cost? =

 The Sidekick plugin for WordPress is and always will be free to download and use.
 Installing the plugin gives you instant and unlimited access to at least 5 Core WordPress Walkthroughs as well as Walkthroughs created for any plugins or themes that are installed and active on your WordPress site.
 If you would like access to the full library of Core WordPress Walkthroughs (40+) the cost is $20 per month per user.
 Price discounts start at just two licenses and go up from there.

-Until the end of October 2013, access to all 40+ Core Walkthroughs is FREE of charge!
+For now, access to all 40+ Core Walkthroughs is FREE of charge!

 = Ok, the plugin is installed and activated.
 How do I use it? =

 Click on the little icon in the bottom right of your screen to open the Walkthrough menu.
-(Think Clippy from Office ’95, only useful.)
+(Think Clippy, only useful.)
 You will be presented with the Walkthrough menu.
 Select your category then your walkthrough and away you go.

 = Can I suggest a Walkthrough that I’d like to see or give you feedback on the Sidekick WordPress Plugin? =